- Shop Cookware

 The world's finest stainless steel cookware - Made in the USA

 Regal Ware Worldwide is a privately-held, American-owned company that takes pride in making products in the USA at its two manufacturing facilities located in Wisconsin.

 Using successful sales and management strategies, state-of-the-art equipment, and astute business acquisitions, Regal Ware's legacy has expanded to embody a history of continuous manufacturing of high-quality cookware dating back to 1911.
 The history of Regal Ware Worldwide™ is a story of stability and enduring value amid constant and dramatic change.
 While remaining committed to the production of one of humankind's most basic and staple products—cookware—Regal Ware has risen to the top of the industry.

 An emphasis on quality and pride in workmanship while treating employees with respect has been a key success factor in the history of Regal Ware Worldwide.
 Regal Ware’s first products were two stainless steel saucepans.
 Today the Regal Ware name is a mark of quality that can be found on cookware and small appliances in homes around the world.
 Regal Ware products have impacted more than 50 million people in our nearly 100-year history.

 Drawing on a legacy of nearly 100 years of cookware manufacturing expertise, Regal Ware Worldwide is the only company capable of USA manufacture of many different cookware constructions at its two manufacturing locations to ensure quality consistency, control, and centralized distribution.
-Regal Ware’s highly skilled professionals are committed to creating world-class quality products including stainless steel cookware, multi-ply cookware, gravity-cast aluminum cookware, and in-home water purification systems.
+Regal Ware’s highly skilled professionals are committed to creating world-class quality products including stainless steel cookware, multi-ply cookware, and gravity-cast aluminum cookware.